-The Open Telekom Cloud Hybrid Solution in the “S” size is suitable for these kinds of applications.
+The Open Telekom Cloud Hybrid in the “S” size is suitable for these kinds of applications.
 Companies receive a private cloud stack with 176 physical cores, around 2.5 terabytes of RAM and 76 terabytes of Block Storage.
 Object Based Storage (OBS) is optionally available.
 If desired, Telekom can implement the IT resources directly at the company's location.
 Equipped in this way, real-time applications can be executed with the lowest possible latency.

 Scenario "Medium": Sufficient hybrid cloud reserves

-The “M” configuration of the Hybrid Solution offers significantly more computing power.
+The “M” configuration of the Hybrid Cloud offers significantly more computing power.
 With 748 physical cores, 11 terabytes of RAM and 112 terabytes of OBS, it provides sufficient reserves for particularly resource-intensive real-time applications such as those required in product development using virtual or augmented reality.
 "For automotive manufacturers, working on virtual prototypes has been standard practice for years.
 Whether in design development, in determining the optimum drag coefficient or in chassis testing," says Sascha Smets, Senior Product Manager at T-Systems.
 "High-performance cloud resources are particularly well suited to this.”

 Scenario "Large": Maximum availability

-The private instance of the Open Telekom Cloud Hybrid Solution in the “L” version offers twice the performance compared to size "M." Another difference: Two availability zones raise the service level to 99.95 percent.
+The private instance of the Open Telekom Cloud Hybrid in the “L” version offers twice the performance compared to size "M." Another difference: Two availability zones raise the service level to 99.95 percent.
 This configuration enables companies to implement things like disaster recovery concepts.
 "The resources offer the optimal prerequisites for this.
 The only requirement here is to maintain an adequate distance between the two availability zones," says Sascha Smets.
 "To achieve the best possible balance between availability and latency, a distance of around 20 kilometers between the zones is recommended, so that companies can continue to deliver even in the event of a disaster such as a fire in one of the two zones.”

 Scenario “Extra Large": largest possible private cloud capacities

-The largest basic configuration of the Open Telekom Cloud Hybrid Solution is double that of size “L” and also offers two availability zones.
+The largest basic configuration of the Open Telekom Cloud Hybrid is double that of size “L” and also offers two availability zones.
 "There are no limits to the imagination here – just as there are no limits to dimensioning," says Smets.
-"The Open Telekom Cloud Hybrid Solution in size ‘XL’ is highly scalable upwards.
-From AI development to big data analytics to deep learning – no matter what application scenarios companies want to implement, the ‘XL’ Hybrid Solution makes it possible.”
+"The Open Telekom Cloud Hybrid in size ‘XL’ is highly scalable upwards.
+From AI development to big data analytics to deep learning – no matter what application scenarios companies want to implement, the ‘XL’ Hybrid Cloud makes it possible.”

 Do you have questions?